thejoefly/ToolTrims/README.md

 This repository is an issue tracker for Tool Trims and also contains its translations.
 You can download the full data pack on [Modrinth](https://modrinth.com/datapack/tool-trims) either as a data and resource pack combo or as a jar for modloaders.

 To report a bug, simply go to the `Issues` tab and click `New issue`.
-Make sure to mention the version of Tool Trims and Minecraft you're using.
+Make sure to mention the version of Minecraft you're using.
+To contribute to the localization, follow [the steps](https://github.com/thejoefly/ToolTrims/edit/main/README.md#contributing-to-localization) below.

 ## Localization Credits
 - RandomKuchen (German)